 Edible and Medicinal Plants often found in urban settings

 I went to visit a friend one beautiful summer afternoon.
 As we sat on his deck overlooking his huge garden, drinking a cold beer he told me of the awful morning he had spent pulling weeds.
 He promptly asked me to follow him to his garden, where he proceeded to show me two large lawn waste recycling bags full of in his words, "those damned weeds".
 I looked in the bag and could not stop the smile from splitting my face.
 I asked him why he plants a garden.
 He looked at me like I was an idiot.
 I asked him to humor me, and answer my question.
 He said "for vegetables to eat".
 The "you idiot" part of his answer was implied.
 I said do you like to eat salad?
 Again he looked at me like I had lost my marbles, but simply said "yes", humoring me much the way you would a child.
 I said he had just spent the day pulling what is arguable the best salad green he will ever eat.
 He just looked at me like I had lost my mind.
 I continued without waiting for his response.
 This bag appears to be full of Purslane.
 He said it is, as a matter of fact the other bag is full of it as well.
 I reached in and grabbed a handful of the succulent plant, put it in my mouth, chewed it up, and swallowed it.
 He could not take it any longer; "are you nuts?"
 "Yes but that is beside the point" I answered.
 "For centuries purslane has been grown across the world as a food crop."
-It is not native to the North America, but was rather brought here by immigrants as an easy to grow highly nutritious food source.
+It is not native to the North America.
+The seeds were brought here by immigrants as an easy to grow a highly nutritious food source.
 It was not until the early 20th century that it fell from our diet, and was relegated to the status of obnoxious weed.
 At my insistence, he warily gave it a try.
 "Hey this is pretty good.
 It has a really mild flavor."
 I found out a while later that he then had his wife research purslane on the internet.
 He called me to say I was right.
 That even his sister-in-law knew about purslane.